Style Guide

 2. Names of people go first, not organizations, e.g., "John Ritson, the pastor of Hillside Church" (not "the pastor of Hillside Church, John Ritson").

-3. Cut titles whenever possible, e.g., first reference can be Rev. Nancy Ritson but after that simply Ritson.
+3. Cut titles whenever possible, e.g., first reference can be Dr. Nancy Ritson but after that simply Ritson.
+(Only include Dr. when medical, and omit it with other kinds.)

 4. Use first and last names in the first reference, second names only in additional references.
 Exception: when a person reappears near the end of an article and the reader will need reminding.